Fixed points of nonnegative neural networks: Introduction

 \section{Introduction}

-Over the past years, deep learning has revolutionized the field of machine learning and its applications.
-Deep neural networks consists of multiple layers that are able to extract patterns of the input signals for decision making without any human intervention.
-This fact has profound consequences in a wide array of classification, communications, recognition, image and speech processing tasks, where deep neural networks set new standards of performance.
-Deep neural networks have also been recently introduced as efficient iterative regularization methods in inverse problems, which opens a vista of new applications, especially in medical imaging and communications.
+Neural networks consist of multiple layers that are able to extract patterns of input signals for decision-making without any human intervention.
+This fact has profound consequences in a wide range of wireless communications, image recognition, and speech processing tasks, where neural networks set high standards of performance \cite{LeCun2015,Goodfellow2016,Samek2021}.
+Neural networks have also been recently introduced as efficient iterative regularization methods in inverse problems, which opens a vista of new applications, especially in medical imaging \cite{Adler2017,Benning2018,Ongie2020}.

-From a mathematical viewpoint, the commonly used deep neural networks can be represented as compositions of many simple processing units involving linear operators composed with the so-called activation functions that introduce nonlinearities.
-The output of these units is combined using vector sum, multiplication, pointwise multiplication, or convolution.
-Recently, it has been discovered \cite{Combettes2020a,Combettes2020b} that virtually all activation functions used in practice can be characterized as averaged nonexpansive mappings in Hilbert spaces, which is the key enabler for analyzing deep neural networks using convex analysis and fixed point theory.
-We also remark that the behavior of traditional recurrent neural networks such as Hopfield networks have already been rigorously explained by using arguments in fixed point theory, and, in particular, projection methods in Hilbert spaces \cite{stark98}.

-To be concrete, consider the following optimization problem, which covers many applications in diverse areas in science and engineering: